-The Humana Inc. Executive Management Incentive Compensation Plan, which we refer to as the Management Incentive Plan, is administered by the Committee.
-The Committee annually selects those executive officers and other key executives eligible to participate in the Management Incentive Plan and establishes specific performance targets based on predetermined business goals, and an objective formula or standard to determine the minimum and maximum awards payable to each participating executive.
-The Committee has sole discretion to determine the form, amount and terms of each award, which need not be uniform among the persons eligible to receive awards.
 The Committee may determine at the time the performance targets are established that certain adjustments will be made in evaluating whether the performance targets have been met (e.g., disposition or acquisition of a business, gains or losses resulting from material litigation, debt refinancing costs, or the effect of changes in accounting principles during the performance period).
-During 2014, each of our Named Executive Officers participated in the Management Incentive Plan.
+During 2015, each of our Named Executive Officers participated in the MIP.

-2014 Management Incentive Plan Compensation
+2015 Management Incentive Plan Changes